fmeringdal/nettu-scheduler/README.md

 ## Overview

 `Nettu scheduler` is a self-hosted calendar and scheduler server that aims to provide the building blocks for building calendar / booking / appointments apps with ease.
-That includes dealing with event recurrences, event reminders, freebusy queries, bookingslots queries and a flexible way for bookable `User`s to configure their availibility (also supports buffers, closest- and furthest booking times and more!).
 It has a simple REST API and also a [JavaScript SDK](https://github.com/fmeringdal/nettu-scheduler-js-client) and [Rust SDK](https://crates.io/crates/nettu_scheduler_sdk).

+## Features
-`Nettu scheduler` supports authentication through JWT tokens signed by your server and api-keys for server to server communication.
+- **Authentication**: JWT tokens signed by your server for browser clients and api-keys for server to server communication.
+- **Authorization**: JWT tokens have support for attaching policies which defines what actions the subject can take.
+- **Booking**: Create a `Service` and register `User`s on it to make them bookable.
+- **Calendar Events**: Supports recurrence rules, flexible querying and reminders.
+- **Calendars**: For grouping `Calendar Event`s.
+- **Freebusy**: Find out when `User`s are free and when they are busy.
+- **Webhooks**: Notifying your server about `Calendar Event` reminders.

 <br/>